Answer-Layer / Support-Workflow Test

 yes

-FastBots has the simpler small-site deployment story.
+FastBots has the simpler website deployment story.
 Tidio is still relevant for WordPress when live chat and support workflow matter.

 partial